GeoscienceAustralia/dea-sandbox/nci_environment/README.md

 These scripts are all about our deployment of code onto the NCI.

-We are going to have have three modules, with date-based version numbers:
+There are two modules, with date-based version numbers:

- 1. A *Python Environment* module
+ 1. The Python Environment module *dea-env*

-    * Contains third party dependencies of all of the GA code, installed via a `conda` environment.
+    * This contains third party dependencies of all of the GA code, installed via a `conda` environment.

- 2. A *DEA* module, which depends on the _environment module_:
+ 2. A *dea* module, which depends on the _environment module_:

     * [Open Data Cube Core](https://github.com/opendatacube/datacube-core/)